mseminatore/dsktools/README.md

 TRS-80 Color Computer (CoCo) virtual disk (.DSK) files in JVC format.
 No JVC header is created or recognized.

-> Note: At this time only the original 35 track (160K) format is supported.
+> Note: By default the original 35 track (160K) format is supported.
+Starting with
-> Support for different disc geometries is under consideration based on
+> v0.4.0 the dsk_new() API has been updated to allow for arbitrary track/side
-> interest.
+> configurations.

 # Why create this library?